-How To Make Your Clientele Feel At Home On Thanksgiving
+How To Make Your Clientele Feel Welcome On Thanksgiving

-Customers do not want to see crabby employees.
-They want to think that those who are working are happy to be at work on Thanksgiving day and happy to serve them.
+Customers do not want to see disgruntled employees.
+They want to believe that your employees are happy to be at work on Thanksgiving day and happy to serve them.
 Anything less can quickly turn their own mood sour and ruin the holiday for them.
-A smile and a good attitude from every employee is the quickest way to guarantee that customers feel welcomed as soon as they walk through the door.
+A smile and a good attitude from every employee is the best way to guarantee that customers feel welcomed as soon as they walk through the door.
 Management should pay careful attention to their employees and ensure that they do not walk around looking and acting as though they are forced to be working.
 This can be done by preparing your staff before the big day by using some tips for motivating your staff to work on Thanksgiving, such as bonuses, shorter shifts, extra pay and contests.

-The only thing that is difficult to overlook is bad service.
-Your customers chose to dine out so that they could relax and enjoy themselves with family and friends on this traditional family holiday.
-If your staff is rude or not meeting their needs then it defeats the purpose.
-It is important to remember that it is a working day for you and a holiday for those customers.
-Make it special.
-Treat them in a special way and ensure your staff does the same.
-Keep the kitchen running smoothy, make sure tables are turned over quickly to accomodate waiting customers, and make sure your wait staff has help with bussing tables.
-Anything you can do to keep the service top quality should be taken care of as quickly as possible.
-This leads to happy customers and successful dinners.
+The thing that is most difficult to overlook, aside from bad food, is bad service.
+Your customers chose to dine out at your restaurant so that they could relax and enjoy themselves with family and friends on this traditional family holiday.
+If your staff is rude, or not meeting their needs, then it defeats the purpose.
+It is important to remember that while it is a working day for you and your staff, it is a holiday for your customers, so make it special!
+Treat them in a special way and ensure that your staff does the same.
+Keep the kitchen running smoothy, make sure tables are turned over quickly to accomodate waiting customers, and make sure orders are taken with speed and food served with alacrity.
+Paying attention to the small details, as well as the big ones, can turn ordinary service into extraordinary service, and that is what is required throughout the holiday season.